-cureCADASIL and a team of world-renowned researchers have been awarded a $1M grant for their collaboration to drive progress for the CADASIL Community as part of the Chan Zuckerberg Initiative’s Patient-Partnered Collaborations for Rare Neurodegenerative Disease (CZI PPC) – a program that supports work by patient communities and scientists to accelerate research in the fight against rare diseases.
+In 2022, cureCADASIL and a team of world-renowned researchers were awarded a $1M grant for their collaboration to drive progress for the CADASIL Community as part of the Chan Zuckerberg Initiative’s Patient-Partnered Collaborations for Rare Neurodegenerative Disease (CZI PPC) – a program that supports work by patient communities and scientists to accelerate research in the fight against rare diseases.
+We’re happy to share that this partnership has successfully received an additional $1M in funding, to be split between research and patient engagement efforts, starting in 2025.

 The CZI PPC award supports research centered on science that will close critical knowledge gaps and build a strong foundation for translational efforts, as well as engagement and communications activities to involve and inform the patient community.